apache/age-website/docs/clauses/match.md

 ### Directed Edges and variable

-If a variable is required, either for filtering on properties of the edge, or to return the edge, this is how you introduce the variable.
+If a variable is required, either for filtering on properties of the edge, or to return the edge, specify the variable within the edge or vertex you wish to use.

 Query